 Look for dippers, also known as water ouzels, nesting and diving under the water in search of food near the falls.
 These small birds usually nest in the area as well.

 Shortly after passing St. Mary Falls the trail begins following Virginia Creek.
 In between St. Mary and Virginia Falls are two very impressive series of cascades and waterfalls, both of which would be notable destinations in and of themselves.
 However, being located between two absolutely spectacular waterfalls, the relative aesthetic quality of the two unnamed falls may be somewhat diminished.
 That being said, they’re still well worth a stop.

 At 1.2 miles you'll reach the first unnamed falls, a quite impressive cascade that drops in a series of four separate tiers.
 Unfortunately many people mistake this for Virginia Falls.
 A quarter-of-a-mile up the trail is the second series of cascades and falls.
 Again these are quite impressive and well worth a visit.

 At 1.7 miles hikers will arrive at the Virginia Falls Viewpoint Trail junction.
 Staying towards the left continues along the St. Mary Lake Trail.
 To visit Virginia Falls take the fork to the right, which is called the Virginia Falls Viewpoint Trail, for less than a tenth-of-a-mile to reach the base of the upper falls.

 This is another multi-tiered waterfall, with the main falls dropping roughly 50 feet, another secondary chute, and then a short cascade section at the bottom.
 Stepping up to the base of the main falls and feeling the spray and blast of cool air is like instant air conditioning, even on a hot August day.
 You may want to note that the rocks around the falls are quite slick.

 I would have to rate Virginia Falls as probably the most impressive waterfall in Glacier National Park.
-Just my humble opinion, though.
+That's just my humble opinion, though.